Your Energy-Efficient Home: The Benefits of Proper Rim Joist Insulation

 Just don’t make the common mistake of insulating your home’s rim joists with fiberglass batts, as this air-permeable type of insulation lets air and moisture in and can lead to mold problems.

-For more home-related tips and advice, sign up for our monthly e-newsletter or follow us on Facebook and Instagram.
+For more home-related tips from the team at HDC, subscribe to our monthly e-newsletter, catch up on our weekly blog, or follow us on Facebook or Instagram.